TACC/HPC_Tips/README.md

 Obviously, you can use any names and password you like, you just need to be consistent throughout this process.

+You may have to edit the mysql.cnf file to allow access.
+Check here for more details: https://linuxize.com/post/mysql-remote-access/

 2) Create database config file: